OPNilsson/Drone-Simulator/README.md

 ## Drones

-The base of the program is the simulation of these drones, all drone types are built upon the following foundations (Described in more detail in the Quadcopters & UAVs subsection):
+The base of the program is the simulation of these drones, all drone types are built upon the following foundations (Described in more detail in their subsection):

 - Movement
     - Speed